-The school district may request or require any job applicant whose position does not require a commercial driver's license to undergo drug and alcohol testing, provided a job offer has been made to the applicant and the same test is requested or required of all job applicants conditionally offered employment for that position.
-If a job applicant has received a job offer that is contingent on the applicant's passing drug and alcohol testing, the school district may not withdraw the offer based on a positive test result from an initial screening test that has not been verified by a confirmatory test.
-In the event the job offer is subsequently withdrawn, the school district shall notify the job applicant of the reason for its action.
+The charter school may request or require any job applicant whose position does not require a commercial driver's license to undergo drug and alcohol testing, provided a job offer has been made to the applicant and the same test is requested or required of all job applicants conditionally offered employment for that position.
+If a job applicant has received a job offer which is contingent on the applicant's passing drug and alcohol testing, the charter school may not withdraw the offer based on a positive test result from an initial screening test that has not been verified by a confirmatory test.
+In the event the job offer is subsequently withdrawn, the charter school shall notify the job applicant of the reason for its action.

 a.
-The school district must not request or require a job applicant to undergo cannabis testing solely for the purpose of determining the presence or absence of cannabis as a condition of employment unless otherwise required by state or federal law.
+The charter school must not request or require a job applicant to undergo cannabis testing solely for the purpose of determining the presence or absence of cannabis as a condition of employment unless otherwise required by state or federal law.

 - b.
-Unless otherwise required by state or federal law, the school district must not refuse to hire a job applicant solely because the job applicant submits to a cannabis test or a drug and alcohol test authorized by Minnesota law and the results of the test indicate the presence of cannabis. - c.
-The school district must not request or require an employee or job applicant to undergo cannabis testing on an arbitrary or capricious basis. - d.
+Unless otherwise required by state or federal law, the charter school must not refuse to hire a job applicant solely because the job applicant submits to a cannabis test or a drug and alcohol test authorized by Minnesota law and the results of the test indicate the presence of cannabis. - c.
+The charter school must not request or require an employee or job applicant to undergo cannabis testing on an arbitrary or capricious basis. - d.
 Cannabis testing authorized under paragraph (d) must comply with the safeguards for testing employees provided in Minnesota Statutes, sections 181.953 and 181.954.

-4. Oral fluid testing
+4. Oral Fluid Testing